tom-seddon/beeblink/docs/fs.md

 On a Master 128 it will also install temporary filing system entries for `DISC` and `DISK` (which will just be ignored if the DFS is also present).

+# BeebLink tools

+The BeebLink tools can be found in the `beeblink` volume.
+Press SHIFT+BREAK to load the menu, and select the tool of interest.

+## Speed Test

+Measure bandwidth between server and client.
+If running over the Tube, parasite bandwidth is measured as well.

+Don't take the results too seriously.
+You may not see these figures in actual use.

+(I use this when modifying the transfer code, to check whether my changes have made a meaningful improvement or not.)

+## ROM Update

+Update BLFS ROM contents.
+For use when upgrading to a new version of BeebLink (or for me when updating the ROM code).

+Unzip the updated ROMs zip to the directory you run the server from.
+The ROM Update program will get the server to transfer the appropriate ROM (according to link type) to the Beeb.

+If the BLFS ROM is non-writeable, the update process will leave the updated version in RAM.
+Note the `*SAVE` command line printed; use this to save a copy of the ROM somewhere, which you can use with your usual EPROM/EEPROM/etc. tools.

+If the BLFS ROM is writeable, it will be overwritten.
+Press CTRL+BREAK as prompted to reset the Beeb.
+(Note the `*SAVE` command line... if anything goes wrong after reset, you can potentially use this to save a copy of the previous ROM somewhere.)

 # Non-standard errors